Aloomaio/storm-graphite-metrics/README.md

 #storm-graphite-metrics
-Metrics consumer for apache storm that exports metrics into graphite
+Metrics consumer for apache storm that exports metrics from Storm into graphite, using Storm's Metric Consumer interface.

 ##Usage
 In Storm configuration